Joey Terrill: "Joey Terrill: Cut and Paste" (2023)

-From January 19th to February 25th of 2023, Terrill premiered his work Cut and Paste, showcasing his collage work from the 1970s to today.
-The exhibition was held by The Ortuzar Projects, a gallery in Tribeca, New York.
+From January 19 to February 25, 2023, Terrill premiered his work Cut and Paste, showcasing his collage work from the 1970s to today.
+The exhibition was held by [./Https://www.ortuzar.com Ortuzar], a gallery in Tribeca, New York.
 His work, using various materials, draws inspiration from Sister Corita Kent.
 In the middle of the gallery was a fixture of a Xerox machine called It's Halloween Party Time from the late 1990s, displaying artifacts from parties he held at the peak of the AID Crisis.
 Other works in the exhibit included When I Was Young (1993), Homeboy Beautiful (1979), and Here I am / Estoy Aquí (2022).